 Immediate ambition of the consultation

-I am very pleased with the consultation and specifically not the following statements that define what the CDC means to deliver; CDC should
+I am very pleased with the consultation.
+CDC should

 Provide a savings and income in retirement option within one package that is potentially attractive to those people uncomfortable making complex financial decisions at the point of retirement